 If widgets are more interactive, it will reduce the point of opening the parent app for menial tasks.
 Simple sliders can be a great addition.
 A widget to conveniently view and reply to emails, reply to messages, or view Tweets and Reddit posts will make iOS widgets much better.

-2: Homescreen customisation
+2: Homescreen customization

-You won’t see an iOS post without the mention of customisation.
+You won’t see an iOS post without the mention of customization.
 There’s no theme store, so we can’t conveniently apply themes to redesign the user interface radically.
 While Apple might not want to add a full-blown user-powered store like MIUI or ColorOS, a theme store that’s limited and controlled by Apple with a few designs every few months is not a bad idea.

 If not a theme store, the ability to effortlessly edit icons and icon sizes would be a welcome addition.
 We also need the option to change the app grid layout and the ability to place apps wherever we want to.
 While some of this is possible with third-party apps, it gets incredibly clunky and time-consuming.